ansible-collections/cloud-content-handbook/scrum_ceremonies.md

 **3. Backlog Prioritization**

 - **What**: Backlog prioritization is the process of determining the order in which product backlog items should be worked on, ensuring the team focuses on the most valuable and urgent tasks first.
 The prioritization process involves ranking user stories or tasks based on business value, urgency, or other relevant factors.
-- **When**:
-    - **Ongoing Activity**: Prioritization is an ongoing process, occurring as new information, stakeholder feedback, or business needs emerge.
-The 3-in-the-box team will regularly review and adjust the backlog based on shifting business priorities or evolving customer feedback.
-This meeting takes place once a week.
+- **When**: The team 3-in-the-box holds a weekly prioritization meeting, inviting feature leads as needed.
+The 3-in-the-box may adjust priorities in between these meetings as new information, stakeholder feedback, or business needs emerge.
 - **How**:
     - The ‘3-in-the-box’ typically drives the prioritization process, working closely with stakeholders, customers, and the team.
-    - The team or the team leader (representing the team) provides input on feasibility, effort, and technical dependencies, helping the PM make well-informed prioritization decisions.
+    - The team leader and feature leads provide input on feasibility, effort, and technical dependencies, helping the PM make well-informed prioritization decisions.

 ---

 **4. Backlog Refinement (Grooming)**

 - **What**: Backlog Refinement is an ongoing process where the Delivery Team reviews and revises the Product Backlog to ensure that items are clearly defined, properly prioritized, and have enough detail and understanding for the team to confidently estimate and commit to them during Sprint Planning.
-- **When**: Throughout the sprint, usually once a week or as needed.
-The Cloud Team conducts this biweekly.
+- **When**: The Cloud Team conducts this biweekly, mid-sprint.
 - **How**:
     - The Delivery Team reviews the items in the Product Backlog.
     - The team clarifies any requirements, splits large items into smaller ones, and re-prioritizes tasks if necessary.